 If your cat has diseases such as diabetes, autoimmune diseases, or has people with weakened immunity in the family, it is not recommended that you feed your cat raw food, because in these cases, the risk of food-borne diseases is higher.

 Although many people claim that raw food is healthier for cats and help to solve diseases, there is currently no published, peer-reviewed scientific evidence that raw food is generally better for cats than commercially cooked dry or wet cat food. health.

 There is evidence that raw meat is generally more digestible than cooked meat, but it is not clear whether this benefit is worth the risk of feeding raw meat to cats.

-Ranova Cat food is specially developed and designed for cats' nutritional demands at various stages.
+Ranova high quality pet food is specially developed and designed for cats' nutritional demands at various stages.

 1. Daily feeding of cats: only full-price freeze-dried food can satisfy all nutritional demands.

 2. Regulate malnutrition: improve diet quality, and improve various symptoms of nutritional deficiency, such as thinness, gray hair, and indigestion.